-It is a fact that the younger you are the more flexible you are.
+It is a fact that the younger you are, the more flexible you are.
 It is a myth, however, that you have to lose your flexibility as you get older.
+In fact, it’s safe to say that knowing how to become more flexible is even more important the older you are.
+You can start stretching and improving your flexibility at any time in life!
+You lose it because you don’t use it.

 The Benefits of Being Flexible

+If you’re someone who has a hard time reaching your toes, then you are going to want to know how to become more flexible.
 Have you ever noticed how many elderly people shuffle?
-They take such tiny steps that you wonder if they are trying to keep their balance or are perhaps experiencing muscle loss in their legs.
+They take such tiny steps that you wonder if they are trying to keep their balance or are perhaps experiencing muscle loss or range of motion in their legs.

-The truth is that most people end up shuffling due to loss of flexibility.
+The truth is that most people end up shuffling due to a loss of flexibility.

 When your hip flexors (the muscles that connect your torso to your legs in front) get short and tight, they limit the range of motion your legs can take.